romland/itemLens/README.md

 Inventory management (for at home).
 There are many like it, but this one is mine.

 The primary use is:
-`Do I have that and where the heck is it?` and `Why did I buy it?`
+`Do I have that, where the heck is it?` and `Why did I buy it?`

 I am no fan of data-entry, so, adding new products/items should be as automated as possible (using any device).
-Most of the effort went into this bit.
+Most of the effort went into this bit using machine learning (LLMs, object classification, OCR, etc).

 ### How to use
 To add a product, grab your phone and take a picture of the product and scan the